 One other note is that there is a rough estimate that it takes approximately two years of someone being diverted and remaining in the community for “cost savings” at the individual level to begin.
-During those first 24 months, there is typically more of a “cost shifting” from the criminal justice to the behavioral health system while the person might be going through higher levels of care to address the issues they need to in order to remain in the community, to use lower levels of care in the behavioral health system, and to remain out of the criminal justice system.
+During those first 24 months, there is typically more of a “cost-shifting” from the criminal justice to the behavioural health system while the person might be going through higher levels of care to address the issues they need to to remain in the community, to use lower levels of care in the behavioural health system, and to remain out of the criminal justice system.
 The 2013 Cowell jail diversion study references this.”

-One example of a police-led diversion program is the Brattleboro Community Justice Center’s Justice Alternatives.
-In this program, officers can write a referral form for the program when issuing a citation for misdemeanors such as noise violations, unlawful trespass, unlawful mischief, and other offenses.
-If the offending individual opts-in and completes the requirements, then they are not charged.
+One example of a police-led jail diversion program is the Brattleboro Community Justice Center’s Justice Alternatives.
+In this program, officers can write a referral form for the program when issuing a citation for misdemeanours such as noise violations, unlawful trespass, unlawful mischief, and other offences.
+If the offending individual opts in and completes the requirements, then they are not charged.

 The program’s requirements are designed for each particular situation.
 They may also involve a Restorative Justice panel process where the individual takes responsibility for their actions by talking through how they have harmed their fellow community members.